-- 78% of pomegranate’s composition is water.
-It has around 19 g of carbs of which dietary fibre contributes 4 g.
+- 78% of the Pomegranate’s composition is water.
+It has around 19 g of carbs, of which dietary fibre contributes 4 g.
 The fibre content is intact in the seeds and makes up for 20% of the daily value.
 It has a decent 83 calories for a 10-gram serving.

 - Pomegranates have abundant phytochemicals like polyphenols.
-Processing and pasteurizing the fruit reduces its phenolic activity.
+However, processing and pasteurising the fruit reduces its phenolic activity.

-- Pomegranate peel extracts are important dietary supplements and preservatives.
+- Pomegranate peel extracts are crucial dietary supplements and preservatives.
 They contain large amounts of polyphenols, catechins, and condensed tannins.